As Domotz is a powerful part of your onboarding process, we wrote an entire MSP Onboarding Template Checklist for you.

 A well-organized onboarding process can make your client feel valued and set expectations for the rest of your working relationship.

-Benefits of organizing the MSP onboarding process
+Benefits of Organizing the MSP Onboarding Process

 - Sets the tone: A well-planned onboarding process ensures that you and your client are on the same page.
 An MSP Onboarding Template Checklist can help.